tomashhurst/tomashhurst.github.io/COVID19.md

 - Our [webinar](https://www.fluidigm.com/articles/presentation---mapping-dynamic-immunity-across-time-space-and-disease-state-using-high%E2%80%90dimensional-cytometry-technologies-and-analytics) from 2020 (Mapping Immunity Across Time, Space and Disease State) is featured on the Fluidigim ‘[COVID-19 resources](https://www.fluidigm.com/singlearticles/covid-19-resources)’ page.
 - Our mass cytometry protocols have been cited in a number of COVID-19 studies, including [Rodriguez et al. 2020](https://doi.org/10.1016/j.xcrm.2020.100078) and [Koutsakos et al. 2021](https://doi.org/10.1016/j.xcrm.2021.100208).
 - Panel design and analysis protocols that may be helpful in COVID-19 research can be found on the [resources](https://tomashhurst.github.io/resources) page.

+For more information on these efforts, please the [our research page](https://tomashhurst.github.io/research/).